 HP, Dell and any other major manufacturer will respond quickly to your problems and arrange for you to send the computer in, or they might opt to send a technician out to work on the computer.
 If you bought the PC at a shop around the corner, send emails and begin a paper trail on the issue.

 With that said, a completely dead computer will usually have either a bad motherboard, bad power supply, or a faulty case.
-The following steps will help you troubleshoot a computer and find which device is causing the problem.
+The following computer troubleshooting steps will help you find which device is causing the problem.
 Well start with the easiest and work our way down to the hardest.
 One of the first things you’ll want to do is unplug the computer and take it to a table where you can lay it flat.
 Open the case and check the connections to see if you notice anything blatantly wrong, then proceed with the steps below.